 - Improve nutritional and functional status

-- Increase treatment options & viability
+- Increase treatment options and viability

 - Enhance recovery post treatment